Lotte Verbeek

 Lotte Verbeek (born 24 June 1982) is a Dutch actress, dancer and model.
 She is known for her role as Giulia Farnese in The Borgias television series created by Neil Jordan, and as Geillis Duncan in the Starz series Outlander.

+Her film credits include The Last Witch Hunter (2015), The Fault in Our Stars (2014), The Book of Vision (2020), and Nuremberg (2025).

 Early life and education

 Verbeek was born in Venlo, Netherlands.
 She was educated at Gymnasium Collegium Marianum in Venlo and graduated in 2008 at the Theaterschool in Amsterdam.
 From 1999, Verbeek attended the Dance Academy in Arnhem and the Amsterdam Academy of Jazz/Musical Theatre and Dance, where she graduated in 2006.
 She received singing lessons and attended voice workshops.
 During her studies, she worked as a dancer and model for photographer Erwin Olaf.

 Career

 After completing high school, Verbeek started her acting career performing lead roles in Dutch movies such as Moes (2006) and LEFT (2007), in which she plays five double roles.